 • Are there any users in your immediate area?

-• Are there too many complaints about them on forums and complaint sites?
+• Are there too many complaints about the firm on forums and complaint sites?

-• Is the customer experience well established in the medium (for example, website) where they provide service?
+• Is the customer experience well established in the medium (for example, website) where they provide services?